Uninsured Drivers and UM Insurance

 If you are injured in a car accident that was caused by the negligence of another driver, you can file a claim for your injuries against that driver’s car insurance.
 What happens if that driver doesn’t have insurance?
 What happens if that driver does have insurance but your injuries and bills are more than his insurance?
 What happens if the owner of that car that hit you failed to pay for his insurance and his car was stolen at the time of the accident?

-The law in Georgia is that every vehicle must be insured with at least is $25,000 per person, $50,000 per accident.
-However, there are numerous situations where the responsible driver did not liability insurance, was driving a stolen vehicle, fled the scene, or did not have enough insurance to cover your injuries.
+The law in Georgia is that every vehicle must be insured with at least $25,000 per person and $50,000 per accident.
+However, there are numerous situations where the responsible driver did not have liability insurance, was driving a stolen vehicle, fled the scene, or did not have enough insurance to cover your injuries.

-About 9% to 11% of vehicles on Georgia’s roads are uninsured, putting you at a relatively high risk for being involved in a crash with an uninsured driver.
+About 9% to 11% of vehicles on Georgia’s roads are uninsured, putting you at a relatively high risk of being involved in a crash with an uninsured driver.